philc/book-notes/business/it doesnt have to be crazy at work - jason fried.md

 * Comfy's cool: rather than always embracing discomfort, "if you listen to your discomfort and back off from what's causing it, you're more likely to find the right path.
 We've been in that place many times over the years at Basecamp."
-* On financial controls, bureaucracy, and heavyweight process
+* "Most people don't actually have 8 hours a day to work, they have a couple of hours.
+The rest of the day is stolen from them by meetings, conference calls, and other distractions."
-  * They guard against so many things, but all too often they fail to protect what's both most vulnerable and most precious: their employees' time and attention.
+* Financial controls, bureaucracy, and heavyweight process guard against so many things, but all too often they fail to protect what's both most vulnerable and most precious: their employees' time and attention.
 * Don't let others schedule your time: If you don't own the vast majority of your time, it's impossible to be calm.
 You'll always be stressed out, feeling robbed of the ability to actually do your job.